The match between you and MIT

 Collaborative and cooperative spirit

-The core of the MIT spirit is collaboration and cooperation; you can see it all over the Institute.
+The core of the MIT community is collaboration and cooperation; you can see it all over the Institute.
 Many of the problem sets (our affectionate term for homework) at MIT are designed to be worked on in groups, and cross-department labs are very common.
 MIT is known for its interdisciplinary research—passionate people working across their differences to tackle big questions and challenges together.
 If you enjoy working alone all the time, that’s completely valid, but you might not be particularly happy at MIT.

 Initiative